-He said there was no letter of ultimatum, there was no vote.
+Shearer said there was no letter of ultimatum on his leadership, and no vote.

-"But from the soundings I have taken from colleagues I realise I no longer enjoy the confidence of a number of my caucus colleagues."
+"But from the soundings I have taken from colleagues I realise I no longer enjoy the confidence of a number of my caucus colleagues," he said.

 He took over from Phil Goff, who resigned following election defeat to National.

-Shearer had entered Parliament in 2009 - after Helen Clark quit to take up the top job at the UNDP - winning the Mt Albert by-election with a majority of 9718.
+Shearer had entered Parliament in 2009, after Helen Clark quit to take up the top job at the United Nations, winning the Mt Albert by-election with a majority of 9718.